Gradiant/witdom-core-broker/README.md

 ```
 This time the test of the `HTTPsApiTest` will succeed.

+## Using HTTP for testing

+For testing and developing purposes, we allow communication over non-secured http protocol on port 5000 instead of 5043 (default configuration).
+When the broker receives an http connection acts as if the client had provided a valid certificate, so the request will allways be authorized.
+This means that in order to test token validation an https connection is needed.

-For further information refer to the file `tests/java/README.md`.
+For further information refer to the file [tests/java/README.md](tests/java/README.md).